tallhamer/MapApp/README.md

     python application that connects to the MapRT API and provides DICOM plan validation and clearance map visualization.
     <br />
     <br />
-    While the application seeks to simply show integration strategies with MapRT's API it does provide some useful clinical features that users may find useful in clinical practice.
-The application is provided MIT license and should be used in clinical practice at the user's own risk.
+    While the application seeks to simply show integration strategies with MapRT's API it also provides some clinical features that users may find useful in clinical practice.
+The application is provided under the MIT license and can be used in clinical practice at the user's own risk.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />